Canada West Foundation: History

 The Canada West Foundation was founded Dec.
 31, 1970.
-Founding members include George Maxwell Bell (1912-1972), Arthur Child (1910-1996), Frederick C. Mannix (1913-) and Honourable James A. Richardson.
+Founding members include George Maxwell Bell (1912–1972), Arthur Child (1910–1996), Frederick C. Mannix (1913-present) and Honourable James A. Richardson.

 The idea of a Western-focused thinking tank emerged during the One Prairie Province?
 A Question for Canada Conference, co-sponsored by the University of Lethbridge and the Lethbridge Herald in Lethbridge, Alberta, on May 10–13, 1970.
 Three papers were presented, including Strayer's paper on the Constitutional processes for a Prairie union.
 David Elton political science at the University of Lethbridge. published the conference proceedings in 1970 in the Lethbridge Herald..
 Elton replaced Stan Roberts as president in 1980.
 He remained in that position until 1997 when he researched institutional reform and citizens' engagement.
 In this capacity, he acted as a witness in federal parliamentary committees on Finance, advocating for zero deficit and cut-off income limits for social welfare funding.

 Stan Roberts was president of the Canada West Foundation from 1976 to 1980.
 In this capacity, he took a leading role in arguing for the West's position in Canada's constitutional debates.

 In 1987 Francis Winspear, financed the Western Assembly on Canada's Economic and Political Future, (Patten 1997:40) organized by Preston Manning, Stan Roberts and Robert Muirheld and promoted by Ted Byfield, in Vancouver in 1987.
 The Canada West Foundation provided organizational support.
 It was at this assembly that the Reform Party of Canada was launched.
 Winspear who was convinced that "mainline political parties no longer served the interest of Canadians," played a crucial role in the "founding and sustaining of the Reform Party of Canada." some within the Canada West Foundation believed that Roberts himself was partly sympathetic to separatism; he never became affiliated with the movement, but was forced to step down as CWF President in December 1980 after some controversial statements on the subject.
 According to journalist Norm Ovenden, under Roberts' presidency, by 1980, the Canada West Foundation had become a "powerhouse", a "prestige organization in just a decade."
 Ovenden credits Roberts with transforming a "low-key research organization" into a "well-known, widely respected pulse-takers of the Canadian west" in four years.

-James K. Gray O.C., A.O.E., co-founder of Canadian Hunter Exploration, "one of Canada's largest and most successful natural gas companies." served as chair of the Canada West Foundation from 1994 to 2009 and as honorary chair.
+James K. Gray co-founder of Canadian Hunter Exploration, "one of Canada's largest and most successful natural gas companies." served as chair of the Canada West Foundation from 1994 to 2009 and as honorary chair.

 Roger Gibbins, chairman and head of the political science department at the University of Calgary, served as president and CEO of the Canada West Foundation from 1999 until his retirement in June 2012.
 Gibbins was also a member of the Calgary School.